phoenixframework/phoenix/guides/ecto.md

 Our repo has three main tasks - to bring in all the common query functions from `Ecto.Repo`, to set the `otp_app` name equal to our application name, and to configure our database adapter.
 We'll talk more about how to use the Repo in a bit.

-When `phx.new` generated our application, it included some basic repo configuration as well.
+When `mix phx.new` generated our application, it included some basic repo configuration as well.
 Let's look at `config/dev.exs`.

 ```elixir
 ...